 School latrines renovation

 Among the solutions to encourage children to go to school, few people think of the toilet.
-However, the availability of toilets can encourage
+However, the availability of toilets can encouragechildren, especially girls, to go to school and follow their education.

 The lack of adequate toilets in schools threatens the education of millions of children in developing countries.
-They are at risk of falling ill due to poor hygiene
+They are at risk of falling ill due to poor hygieneand therefore do not go to school.
+The risks are even higher for girls.

 More